Parkreiner/automate-the-boring-stuff/Chapter 04/_notes.md

 ```

 The methods themselves don't have return values.
 That's because they modify the original list instead of creating a new
 one.
-If you try to set a variable to one of these methods, you'll get a value of `None`.
+If you try to reference a variable that was set to one of these methods, you'll get a value of `None`.

 Also, these methods are exclusive to lists.
 If you try using them on other value types, you'll get an `AttributeError`.